pawanit17/system-design-sonnets/README.md

   - Another optimization that is done is that Netflix places a cache called Open Connect at the ISPs.
 This is because all the content is in central US region and fetching them to India is not a trivial task.
 90% of the requests are served from these devices.

+## LinkedIn Search Architecture
+- Based on Galene, which is build on top of Lucene.
+- Needs faceting, relevance, updates without having to create a new document.

+- Datasets in LinkedIn are either
+  - ETL'ed to Hadoop
+    - This has the complete dataset
+  - Real time change notification team
+    - Delta dataset
+    - Person X is following Person Y
+    - Change to only part of the document, not update to entire document.

+- Galene Anatomy
+  - Base Index
+    - Built by Hadoop periodically
+    - Immutable, on disk
+  - Live Index
+    - Inverted index
+    - In memory data structure
+    - Contains incremental updates to the documents

 ## My questions
 - When to use a reverse proxy?.
 - How do you ensure that the right videos are cached at CDN?.